Aiming for the top grades at A-level? Here are some tips on how to get them

 Manage your time

-“If you are doing an essay subject you need to practice to time,” says TeraKoma.
+“If you are doing an essay subject you need to practise to time,” says TeraKoma.
 “If you're too slow you will not finish the exam!
-Practice, practice, practice until you can do it in the time required.”
-Give yourself treat time and rewards, too.
-“I scheduled in time in the day to just chill and do whatever I wanted.
-You won’t find revision such a chore if you reward yourself.”
+Practise, practise, practise until you can do it in the time required.”